 It's also important not to have more team members than is necessary as that could be a drain on costs.
 Start by working backward from your organization's growth objectives and consider time for onboarding, employee attrition, and quotas.
 Next, it is critical to look at context.
 Consider industry benchmarks when it is time to set up your sales operations team structure.

 In addition, your company probably already has a significant stream of recurring revenue.
 So, you want to focus on new business, new lines of business and former clients.
-This requires a more strategic focus for structuring your sales operations team.
+This requires a more strategic focus for structuring your sales operations model.

 You might also have a number of non-closing sales team roles to support such as business development reps.
 As you can see, there are many factors to consider before deciding on the final model for your sales operations team structure.